Gavin-Persad/predictions/plan.md

 - create view cup❌
 - tree format as the rounds are created, shows scores from that game week.❌

+15. Make it so that scores do not show unitl the live fixtures start✅

 - rebuild the cups from the start.
 We can now have fixtures picked by computer.

 - create lavery cup
 - view lavery cup

-15. Test cups and format
+16. Test cups and format

-16. Desired features
+17. Desired features

 - add colour coding to scores modal
 - correct all page titles and button titles and labels.